Makumba (song)

 "Makumba" is a song by Italian singers Noemi and Carl Brave.
 It was written by Carl Brave, Massimiliano Turi and Mattia Fettina and produced by Carl Brave.
+It was released by Sony Music on 4 June 2021 and included in the streaming re-issue of Noemi's sixth studio album Metamorfosi.

-It was released by Sony Music on 4 June 2021 as the second single from the seventh studio album Metamorfosi.
 "Makumba" peaked at number 4 on the Italian FIMI Singles Chart and was certified platinum in Italy.

 Background

 The theme of the song deals with a relationship concluded between two lovers who, despite the end of their story, remember with nostalgia, in spite of all those by whom they are envied, towards whom a macumba is superstitiously addressed.
 Regarding the song and the image of the macumba, Noemi stated: "I am happy to have a light piece like "Makumba" in my repertoire, also because the meeting with Carl Brave was a lot of fun.
 In this historical period, there is a need to ward off negative vibrations with a wave of optimism.
 And then, despite its simplicity, "Makumba" allowed me to add additional colors to the color palette of my life".